Jonathan Bachrach

 Thesis Topic: Learning to Represent State

-Thesis Advisors: Andrew Barto and Richard Sutton
+Thesis Advisers: Andrew Barto and Richard Sutton

 B.S., Computer Engineering and Cognitive Science,